george24601/notes/ops/network/concept.md

 C10K - PID was a signed 16-bit int - i.e. 32k processes max

-### Push CDNs vs Pull CDNs

-HAProxy + Nginx together?

 open too many files -> each tcp opens a socket which exhausts number of open files , common corelation with close_wait state , need to check client side's timeout settings

-Use disk IO latency to decide if disk is under stress

 TCP_NODELAY and Nagle's algorithm, when there is no reponse data, ACK will be delayed to go with other ACK's response code.
 Note if when waiting for ACK, the next packet arrives, we need to send ACK immediately.
 So A sends B, and B won't response immediately, and by Nagle' A will wait for ACK.
 This means if the two packets are from the same request, the request will be delayed by settings (default 40ms)